-I‘ve been writing this site now for almost 4 and a half years, and in that time I’ve been with 2 hosting companies, 3 if you count Blogger as a site host.
+I‘ve been writing this site now for almost 5 years, and in that time I’ve been with 2 hosting companies, 3 if you count Blogger as a site host.

 Moving To Lunarpages